hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/equation/README.md

 Usage is similar to reduce convolutional layer.
 However, this convolutional layer doesn't have any hyperparameter.

 The fundamental idea is to extract the most "meaningful" vector from the previous layer by the weighted sum.
-The algorithm is presented below, the schematic diagram is on the right below.
+The algorithm is presented as following, the schematic diagram is on the right below.

 <p align="center"><img width="360" src="equation_graph/reduceattn.gif"></p>